Cork software firm plans 85 jobs for Belfast

 Teamwork.com, which also has facilities in Limerick, Barcelona, Amsterdam and Buenos Aires, is to receive financial support from Invest NI totalling £680,000 (€770,000) to support the creation of the new jobs in the North.

 Alastair Hamilton, Invest Northern Ireland chief executive, described Teamwork.com as a welcome addition to the North’s growing software development sector.
-Over the last five years 30 companies have established software development centres in the North.
+Some 30 companies have established software development centres in the North over the past five years.